isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 There are two common ways to solve this, which are collectively called "optimistic locking":

 - You write back the change in an update where you guard the `UPDATE` with the full set of old column values in the update: `UPDATE t SET col1=new_value1, col2=new_value2, ...
 WHERE col1=old_value1, col2=old_value2, ...`.
-The update will fail and no change any row if any old value has changed since we loaded the original row into the editor presented to the user.
+The update will fail and not change any row, if any old value has changed since we loaded the original row into the editor presented to the user.
 It is then possible to present the change to the user and let them resolve the conflict.
 - Similarly, we can have version numbers in each row, and guard the update with the version number. `UPDATE t SET col1=changed_value, version=old_version+1 WHERE id=pk_value AND version=old_version`.
 The update can happen on the combination of `id` and `version`, and will fail if the version changed while we were waiting for user input.
     - It is important for the version number to be **not** part of the primary key, because otherwise we get versioned entries in our data table.
 This is usually not a desirable trait in transactional systems (see *Tombstones* elsewhere).